qingsongedu/awesome-AI-for-time-series-papers/README.md

 The top journals including (mainly for survey papers):
 CACM, PIEEE, TPAMI, TKDE, TNNLS, TITS, TIST, SPM, JMLR, JAIR, CSUR, DMKD, KAIS, IJF, arXiv(selected), etc.

 If you found any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request.

+For more **Tutorials and Surveys in other AI areas (DL, ML, DM, CV, NLP, Speech, etc.)** at the **Top AI Conferences and Journals**, please check [This Repo](https://github.com/qingsongedu/awesome-AI-tutorials-surveys).

 ## Most Recent Update Note
 - [2022-06-02] Add papers accepted by ICML'22, ICLR'22, AAAI'22, IJCAI'22!